 To get the obvious out of the way, coatings are not applied free-of-charge.
 The cost of the material alone is prohibitive, as is the cost of labor to apply it.
 There are cheaper options, like acrylic based chemicals, but these options do not offer the most benefits to the end product.
 Depending on the surface area of the PCBA, the areas to be covered, and the application method, material cost can eliminate this as an option.

 Coatings can be applied in an array of methods.
 Simple methods (like masking and spraying, brush application, or dipping if assembly allows) are preferred to help keep labor costs to a minimum.
 The more complex methods are those that utilize selective spray, selective flow, or vapor application.
-Depending on the production quantity, the usage, and required thickness, any number of these labor-intensive methods can be used, though these costs added to the raw assembly cost.
+Depending on the production quantity, the usage, and required thickness, any number of these labor-intensive methods can be used, though these costs add to the raw assembly cost.

 As stated above, conformal coatings are notoriously difficult to remove.
-While this bodes well in the field and for protecting of your IP, this can make the rework of a defective board drastically more expensive or outright impossible – removal of the protective layer is only the first issue.
+While this bodes well in the field and for protecting your IP, this can make the rework of a defective board drastically more expensive or outright impossible – removal of the protective layer is only the first issue.
 After that, there’s the cleaning, the rework, a manual cleaning of the rework, then the re-application of the conformal.
-While there are solutions to this with acrylic-based coatings, acrylic may not be the appropriate choice in the field.
+While there are solutions to this with acrylic-based coatings, acrylic may not be the most appropriate choice in the field.

 This effect is massively exaggerated when discussing prototype, pre-production, or proof-of-concept builds.
-For this reason, it is highly recommended that programming, testing, and verification of the assembly’s functionality be done prior to coating being applied.
+For this reason, it is highly recommended that programming, testing, and verification of the assembly’s functionality be done prior to the coating being applied.
 Finding out there is a defective component or a workmanship issue after the coating is applied can turn an otherwise great assembly into a nightmare.

 If there are specific requirements to the LEDs on a PCBA, coatings can throw these specs out of tolerance.
 While there are coatings that allow for proper light transmission, specification, and identification, testing these products can be costly and time consuming.
 Masking methods can help prevent coating on these locations but are rarely perfect and may not be possible on surface mount LEDs without sacrificing the coverage of the components.